 Lou Hechenberger created this art-deco poster in 1938 to show the thrill of downhill racing in Mt.
 Washington’s Tuckerman Ravine in New Hampshire.
 This poster is part of a collection from the New England Ski Museum.
 They have the largest ski history archive on the east coast.
 Locations in both Franconia Notch State Park and North Conway, NH house these treasures.

-Our most popular Olympic Games reproduction poster.
+Our most popular Olympic Games poster comes from the 1980 Lake Placid Winter Olympics.
 The Lake Placid Club, founded in 1895, was originally built for summer sports but later became a winter sports destination.
-They were selected as the first USA location for the Winter Olympics in 1932.
-This was also the first Olympics not held in a major metropolitan area.
-By 1980, the Lake Placid Club again qualified to host the Winter Olympic Games for a second time.
-This is a rare honor shared only by Chamonix, St Moritz and Innsbruck.
-The US took home the gold in hockey under the coach Herb Brooks.
-And the American Mahre brothers both won medals in skiing.
+Lake Placid was selected for the 1932 Winter Olympics location and was the first Winter Olympics held in the United States.
+The Games were also the first Olympics not held in a major metropolitan area.
+By 1980, the Lake Placid Club qualified to host the Winter Games for a second time.
+This rare honor is shared only by Chamonix, St Moritz and Innsbruck.
+The US took home the gold in hockey under coach Herb Brooks and both American Mahre brothers won medals in skiing.

-France’s most iconic ski area captured by Francisco Tamagno in 1905, right before the first big winter season of 1906-07.
-Afterwards the mountains were changed forever with some of the first custom-built tourist attractions including the Montenvers railway in 1908, through the The Flégère cable-car in 1956.
-For decades this famous French ski poster has brought skiers from around the world to enjoy the thrills of skiing the scenic and challenging terrain of Chamonix.
+France’s most iconic ski area image was captured by artist Francisco Tamagno in 1905 prior to the winter season of 1906-07.
+From 1908 through 1956 the mountains surrounding Chamonix were changed forever with some custom-built tourist attractions including the Montenvers railway and The Flégère cable-car.
+For decades, this famous French ski poster brought skiers from around the world to enjoy the thrills of skiing the scenic and challenging terrain of Chamonix.
 The first-ever Winter Olympic Games were hosted here in 1924.

-We hope you enjoyed these posters.
+We hope you enjoy the history of these nostalgic posters.
 Our Vintage Ski Poster Shop is always open on vintageskiworld.com.